FAQs

 Assumptions: The weights assigned to each case do not change as a result of the replacement process.

-Interpretation: The RIR essentially indicates the total weight of cases that must be replaced to invalidate an inference.
-One might consider normalizing the weights by dividing by the mean weight: $ w^*_i = \frac{w_i}{\bar{w}} $.
+Extension: One might consider normalizing the weights by dividing by the mean weight: $ w^*_i = \frac{w_i}{\bar{w}} $.

 As a result, $ \bar{w}^* = 1 $, and the sample size is preserved.